-7.1.7 The requirements of the present Section for floating docks apply to openings and their closing appliances arranged above the margin line at docking.
+7.1.7 The requirements of this Section for floating docks apply to openings and their closing appliances arranged above the margin line at docking.

-7.1.8 In docklift ships, regardless of the provisions of 7.4 - 7.7, it is not permitted to arrange openings for doors, companion hatches, skylights, ventilating trunks and other hatches in sides and boundary bulkheads of holds if their lower edges are below the margin line at docking, with the exception of the openings to the watertight spaces of a restricted volume not communicating with other spaces below the level of the margin line at docking.
+7.1.8 In semi-submersible (docklift) ships, as defined in 1.1.1 of Part I "Classification", regardless of the provisions of 7.4 - 7.7, it is not permitted to arrange openings for doors, companion hatches, skylights, ventilating trunks and other hatches in sides and boundary bulkheads of holds if their lower edges are below the margin line at docking, with the exception of the openings to the watertight spaces of a restricted volume not communicating with other spaces below the level of the margin line at docking.